 Contact me if you need more information.
-Call 928 458-5737
+Call 970 314-9989

-In the About Me page I thought it would be of benefit to share more than the typical brief photographer's bio.
+In the About Me page, I thought it would be of benefit to share more than the typical brief photographer's bio.
 I included my photography philosophy, my favorite photographers, my photography services, and several experiences with wildlife.
 To read answers to numerous questions that I receive about my photography visit the FAQ.

 To begin your virtual journey through the looking glass of fine art photographs, click on the tabs at the top of the page.
 To search for images click on the Search tab at the top of the page.
-Click on the Home Page to return to the slide show.
+Click on the Home Page to return to the slideshow.

 PRINCIPLES OF ETHICAL FIELD PRACTICES

-North American Nature Photography Association (NANPA) believes that following these practices promotes the well being of the location, subject and photographer.
+North American Nature Photography Association (NANPA) believes that following these practices promotes the well being of the location, subject, and photographer.
 Every place, plant, and animal, whether above or below water, is unique, and cumulative impacts occur over time.
 Therefore, one must always exercise good individual judgment.
 It is NANPA's belief that these principles will encourage all who participate in the enjoyment of nature to do so in a way that best promotes good stewardship of the resource.

 ENVIRONMENTAL: KNOWLEDGE OF SUBJECT AND PLACE Learn patterns of animal behavior So as not to interfere with animal life cycles.
 Do not distress wildlife or their habitat.
 Respect the routine needs of animals.
 Use appropriate lenses to photograph wild animals.
 If an animal shows stress, move back and use a longer lens.
 Acquaint yourself with the fragility of the ecosystem.
-Stay on trails that are intended to lessen impact.
+Stay on trails that are intended to lessen the impact.

 SOCIAL: KNOWLEDGE OF RULES AND LAWS When appropriate, inform managers or other authorities of your presence and purpose.
 Help minimize cumulative impacts and maintain safety.
 Learn the rules and laws of the location.
 If minimum distances exist for approaching wildlife, follow them.
 In the absence of management authority, use good judgment.
-Treat the wildlife, plants and places as if you were their guest.
+Treat the wildlife, plants, and places as if you were their guest.
 Prepare yourself and your equipment for unexpected events.
 Avoid exposing yourself and others to preventable mishaps.

 INDIVIDUAL: EXPERTISE AND RESPONSIBILITIES Treat others courteously.
 Ask before joining others already shooting in an area.
-Tactfully inform others if you observe them in engaging in inappropriate or harmful behavior.
+Tactfully inform others if you observe them in engaging in the inappropriate or harmful behavior.
 Many people unknowingly endanger themselves and animals.
 Report inappropriate behavior to proper authorities.
 Don't argue with those who don't care; report them.
 Be a good role model, both as a photographer and a citizen.
 Educate others by your actions; enhance their understanding.